Career Tips

 Interview Advice

-Research shows that people make their mind up about someone in the first few seconds of meeting with them.
+Research shows that people make their minds up about someone in the first few seconds of meeting with them.
 So it’s best to get off to a good start from the outset.

 No matter how well qualified you may seem ‘on paper’ for a job, when recruiting, an employer will still be interested in your personality and presentation.
 Indeed with more than one suitable applicant for a role, interview performance is often the deciding factor.
 This makes the face-to-face meeting a critical part of the recruitment process and you will need to impress from the start.